docsobral/MailGuardian/README.md

 ### mail \[-m] \<name\> \<recipients\>

 Sends the template on a bucket to all recipients.
-Recipient list should be surrounded by quotation marks and separated by commas e.g. ', '.
+Recipient list should be surrounded by quotation marks and separated by commas e.g. `first@email.com, second@email.com, ...`.
+If you are sending to a single recipient, you can just input the email with no quotation marks, like `mailer mail someBucket some@email.com`

--m or --marketo will mail the Marketo compatible HTML.
+-m or --marketo will mail the Marketo HTML. **WARNING**: if there are any variables in the MJML, Mailer will send it as is.
+A future implementation should replace all variables with their respective defaults when sending a Marketo HTML.

 ### import \<name\>

 Downloads the template's files from the supabase bucket.
+Files are saved at `root/downloads`.

 ## Usage

 First, run `mailer`.
-You will be prompted for the supabase keys and URL.
+You will be prompted for the supabase key and URL.
 Then run `mailer login <your@email.adress> <yourpassword>` to connect to the email from which samples will be sent.

 Each template should have its own folder, implemented on supabase as buckets.
 Create a bucket with `mailer bucket -c <bucketname>`.
-The name should preferably relate to the template.
+Use a name that makes sense and that you will remember.

+**TIP**: if you ever forget a bucket name or if it even exists and you don't want to check supabase manually, just run `mailer bucket` and Mailer will list all buckets.

 Export the .mjml and .png files to the remote bucket with `mailer export <bucketname> [localpath]`.
 The path argument is optional.
 If you don't input a path, the app will open a folder select window where you can browse the filesystem for the folder where the template's files are located.
-The template folder MUST follow the example at [about](#about) for the export to work succesfully.
-The `-w` flag will watch the folder's MJML file for changes and will continuously upload the newest version to supabase.
-The `-m` flag will export `marketo.mjml`.
+The template folder MUST follow the template [here](#about) for the export to work succesfully.

-You can use `mailer parse [-m] <bucketname>` to parse the .MJML file into an HTML file that can then be sent over email.
+Use `mailer parse [-m] <bucketname>` to parse the .MJML file into an HTML file that can then be sent over email.

-The optional `-m` flag instructs the parser to create Adobe Marketo compatible HTML.

-To send a sample, use `mailer mail <bucketname> <"first@recipient.com, second@recipient.com, ...">` The `-m` flag will instruct the Marketo compatible html to be sent, if it exists.
+To send a test email, use `mailer mail <bucketname> <"first@recipient.com, second@recipient.com, ...">`.

 To download the a template's files, including images, the MJML file and either regular or Marketo HTML, use `mailer import <bucketname>`.
 If you don't use any flag, the regular HTML will be downloaded.
-If you use the `-m` flag, the Marketo HTML will be downloaded.
-The files will be downloaded at root/downloads.